swiss-seismological-service/scrtdd/README.md

 [info/RTDD] Total Changes: location=0.35[km] depth=0.59[km] time=-0.133[sec] Rms=0.131[sec] (before/after 0.415/0.546)
 ```

-`scrtdd` adds two comments to each relocated origin: `scrtddSourceOrigin` and `scrtddRelocationReport`.
+rtDD adds two comments to each relocated origin: `scrtddSourceOrigin` and `scrtddRelocationReport`.
 They can be both visualized in `scolv` (see official SeisComP documentation on how to visualize comments as additional columns), or they can be seen on the logs.

 `scrtddSourceOrigin` contains the id of the origin that triggered the relocation. `scrtddRelocationReport` contains a summary of the relocation process.
 E.g.